Superhero: 1900s–1939

 The word superhero dates back to 1899.
 The 1903 British play The Scarlet Pimpernel and its spinoffs popularized the idea of a masked avenger and the superhero trope of a secret identity.
-Over the next few decades, masked and costumed pulp fiction characters such as Jimmie Dale/The Grey Seal (1914), Tarzan (1912), John Carter (1912), Zorro (1919), Buck Rogers (1928), The Shadow (1930), Lensman (1934) and Flash Gordon (1934), film serial heroes Judex (1916) and Ravengar (1916) and comic strip heroes such as the Mandrake the Magician (1934), Magic Phantom (1935), Phantom (1936), began appearing, as did non-costumed characters with super strength, including the comic-strip characters Patoruzú (1928) and Popeye (1929) and literary characters such as Hugo Danner (Gladiator, 1930) and Aarn Munro (The Mightiest Machine, 1934).
+Over the next few decades, masked and costumed pulp fiction characters such as L'Oiselle (1909), Jimmie Dale/The Grey Seal (1914), Tarzan (1912), John Carter (1912), Zorro (1919), Buck Rogers (1928), The Shadow (1930), Night Hawk (1930), Lensman (1934) and Flash Gordon (1934), film serial heroes Judex (1916) and Ravengar (1916) and comic strip heroes such as the Mandrake the Magician (1934), Magic Phantom (1935), the Phantom (1936), began appearing, as did non-costumed characters with super strength, including the comic-strip characters Patoruzú (1928) and Popeye (1929) and literary characters such as Hugo Danner (Gladiator, 1930) and Aarn Munro (The Mightiest Machine, 1934).
 Another early example was Sarutobi Sasuke, a Japanese superhero ninja from the Japanese folklore and children's novels in the 1910s; by 1914, he had a number of superhuman powers and abilities.
-France produced early examples like the superheroine L'Oiselle, ccreated in 1909 by French writer Renée Marie Gouraud d'Ablancourt under her pen name René d'Anjou.
-The character, whose real name is Vega de Ortega, is notable as one of literature's earliest winged heroines, utilizing artificial wings for flight and the cyborg Nyctalope (1911), possessing two revolutionary enhancements for the period - enhanced nocturnal vision and an electromechanical cardiac implant, Famany, the "flying man" of a German comic story of 1937, who uses a winged apparatus to fly over New York and who becomes embroiled in the world of crime, had only one appearance.
+France produced early examples like the superheroine L'Oiselle, created in 1909 by French writer Renée Marie Gouraud d'Ablancourt under her pen name René d'Anjou, and the cyborg Nyctalope (1911), possessing two revolutionary enhancements for the period—enhanced nocturnal vision and an electromechanical cardiac implant..
+L'Oiselle, whose real name is Vega de Ortega, is notable as one of literature's earliest winged heroines, utilizing artificial wings for flight.
+Famany, the "flying man" of a German comic story of 1937, who uses a winged apparatus to fly over New York and who becomes embroiled in the world of crime, had only one appearance.

 The pulp magazines of the 1930s served as a crucial breeding ground for early superhero concepts through their innovative comic features: